 The section 1.2 talks about children developing social, ethical, moral capacities from age 3.
 There are studies, which show children are born with some levels of inherent moral compass.
 If it were true, then what is that ECCE trying to achieve?
 There are other studies finding that babies don’t possess inherent moral compass, if it were this case then how could something as complex as morals be taught to the children at the very young age

 Foundational literacy & Numeracy section

 Furthermore the document talks about national level repositories.
 Why not start the repository on a state level and let Union Government collate them?
 If this is the idea, then why not state it explicitly?
-When there are talks of Federal structure of constitution is being under threat, wouldn’t it serve the government to clear any unwarranted doubts?
+As some claim, when the Federal structure of constitution is being under threat, wouldn’t it serve the government to clear any unwarranted doubts?

 Section 2.7 talks about using trained volunteers for education.
-When there are many a vacancy for teachers, why not fill those positions rather than using the volunteers for teaching children.
+When there are many vacancies for teachers, why not fill those positions rather than using the volunteers for teaching children.
 In the first place, what are the criteria for identifying and appointing the volunteers?
 Who would be doing this?
 Secondly will the volunteers be held to account for children’s growth?
 No clarity about any of these.

 Section 2.8 talks about National Book Promotion Policy.
 Why everything is on a national level?
 Why not the union government provide guidance & ask the individual state to formulate its own policy?
 Federalism anybody?